cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 For instance, certain model (*NaiveBayesTrainer*) and compute (*NaiveBayesClassifier*) plugins only work with batch pipelines.

-Action plugins (supported only in pipelines based on the ``data-pipeline`` artifact) can be added to run either before a source or after a sink.
-A "post-action" plugin can be specified that runs after the entire pipeline has run.
+Action plugins (supported only in pipelines based on the ``cdap-data-pipeline`` artifact) can be added to run either before a source or after a sink.
+A "post-run" plugin can be specified that runs after the entire pipeline has run.

 A reference lists and describes all :ref:`plugins included with CDAP <cask-hydrator-plugins>`.